MirageTurtle/Notes/The Missing Semester of Your CS Education/Note.md

 Thank Jon for letting me know about the version number which I've been trying to know about for a long time.

 ### Continuous Integration System

+Continuous integration, or CI, is an umbrella term of "stuff that runs whether your code changes".
+It's like an event-trigger.
+When the event triggers, the CI provider spins up a virtual machines (or more), runs the commands in your "*recipe*", and then usually notes down the results somewhere.
+GitHub Pages is a good example of a CI system.

+#### a brief aside on testing

+Most large software projects come with a "test suite", and they often use CI for testing.
+Here're some testing terminology that you may encounter:

+- Test suite: a collective term for all the tests.
+- Unit test: a "micro-test" that tests a specific feature in isolation
+- Integration test: a "macro-test" that runs a larger part of the system to check that different features or components work together.
+- Regression test: a test that implements a particular pattern that previously caused a bug to ensure that the bug does not resurface.
+- Mocking: to replace a function, module, or type with a fake implementation to avoid testing unrelated functionality.
+For example, you can mock a network or mock a disk.